gregnordin/starter_project_files/README.md

 ## Modifications:

-- Use `venv` instead of `virtualenv` to create virtual environment
+- Use `venv` instead of `virtualenv` to create virtual environment.
-- Add `black` and `pylint` to required packages in `setup.py`
+- Add `black` and `pylint` to required packages in `setup.py`.
 - Use `pip install -e .` after virtual environment is set up so that local package being developed is in develop mode and can be dynamically changed without having to re-install.
 This command also installs all required packages spectified in `setup.py` (rather than using a `requirements.txt` file).
-- Add `.vscode/settings.json` and set to use `black` on file save and the local virtual environment
+- Add `.vscode/settings.json` and set to (1) use `black` on file save and (2) use the local virtual environment.
-- Add `.gitignore` with appropriate settings, including ignoring the local virtual envronment files in `./env/`
+- Add `.gitignore` with appropriate settings, including ignoring the local virtual envronment files in `./env/`.
-- Delete `noxfile.py` since I don't use this
+- Delete `noxfile.py` since I don't use this.

 ## Organization